TL;DR

 About

-OpenAI’s Voice Engine is a text-to-speech tool which can create realistic voices from just a 15-second audio sample.
-It is notable that a small model with a single 15-second sample can create emotive and realistic voices.
-To ensure responsible use testers must get clear consent from voice providers, avoid creating user-generated voices, and inform listeners that the voices are AI-generated.
+OpenAI’s Voice Engine is a text-to-speech tool that creates realistic voices from just a 15-second audio sample.
+A small model with a single short sample can generate emotive and natural-sounding output - a combination that would have seemed implausible three years ago.
+To ensure responsible use, testers must obtain clear consent from voice providers, avoid creating user-generated voices, and inform listeners that the voices are AI-generated.

 Status & Access